The pig is famous for being able to be used “nose to tail.” Here is a glossary related to all manner of pork products.

 - SICILIAN SALAMI – salami with a moisture protein ratio of no more than 2.3:1.

-- COTTO SALAMI – mildly flavored, with visible pieces of peppercorns.
+- COTTO SALAMI – mildly flavored salami, made of coarsely ground beef and pork with visible pieces of peppercorns.

-- HARD SALAMI – salami with a moisture protein ratio of 1.9:1.
+- HARD SALAMI – salami made with beef and pork and seasoned with garlic, and with a moisture protein ratio of 1.9:1.

 - Eastern European cuisine, it is cured slabs of fatback, with or without the skin attached.
 While sometimes translated as ‘bacon,’ It is non necessarily bacon-cured.